-The aggregate fees billed by the external auditor of the Corporation, Grant Thornton LLP, during the two most recently completed financial years of the Corporation are set out below.
+The aggregate fees billed by the successor external auditor of the Corporation, Grant Thornton LLP (USA), during the two most recently completed financial years of the Corporation are set out below.

 Financial Year Ended Audit Fees (1) Audit Related Fees (2) Tax Fees (3) All Other Fees (4)

-December 31, 2020 (5)
+December 31, 2021 (5)

-December 31, 2021 \$460,000 \$35,000
+December 31, 2022 (5) \$641,166

-- (1) "Audit Fees" refers to the aggregate fees billed for audit services. - (2) "Audit Related Fees" refers to the aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not reported under "Audit Fees". - (3) "Tax Fees" refers to the aggregate fees billed for professional services for tax compliance, tax advice and tax planning.

-- (4) "All Other Fees" refers to the aggregate fees billed for products and services, other than the services reported under "Audit Fees", "Audit Related Fees" and "Tax Fees". - (5) The Corporation did not pay any fees to Grant Thornton LLP in respect of Audit Fees, Audit Related Fees, Tax Fees or All Other Fees in the financial year ended December 31, 2020.
-Any such fees were paid by Premier.
+- (1) "Audit Fees" refers to the aggregate fees billed for audit services. - (2) "Audit Related Fees" refers to the aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Corporation's financial statements and are not reported under "Audit Fees". - (3) "Tax Fees" refers to the aggregate fees billed for professional services for tax compliance, tax advice and tax planning. - (4) "All Other Fees" refers to the aggregate fees billed for products and services, other than the services reported under "Audit Fees", "Audit Related Fees" and "Tax Fees". - (5) Effective December 5, 2022, the Corporation changed its auditor from Grant Thornton LLP (Canada) to Grant Thornton LLP (USA).